Kyberia/kyberia/README.md

 docker build --rm -t kyberia/www .
 ```

+### Create the kyberia container

 From a docker image, you can create multiple containers, which are like an
 instance of an image.
 Only one container will be usually needed for
 kyberia development.

-Create and start the container named `kyberia`:
+Create the container named `kyberia`:
 ```
 mkdir -p mysqld-socket
-docker run \
+docker create \
     --name kyberia \
     -v mysqld-socket:/var/run/mysqld \
     -v $PWD:/kyberia \
     -e TERM=$TERM -ti kyberia/www
 ```

+### Start the kyberia container

+Starting the container is as simple as typing `docker start kyberia`,
+which start the container at background.
+In order to start it at foreground,
+type `docker start -ia kyberia`

+### Obtain shell access

+Shell access to an already running container can be obtained by typing
+`docker exec -ti kyberia zsh -l`

 ## Project directory structure